This Bylaw enforces control over the type of materials that can be discharged into the public sewerage system in Otorohanga.

-This Bylaw, which was last reviewed in 2008, imposes controls on type of materials that can be discharged into the public sewerage system in Otorohanga, and establishes a framework for the management of, and associated charges for, approved significant non-standard discharges (typically originating from trade activities) into this sewerage system.
+It establishes a framework for the management of, and associated charges for, waste originating from trade activities into this sewerage system.

 There are two categories of Trade Waste Consent:

-Fixed annual charges are applicable to Controlled Trade Waste Consents, which covers the cost associated with Council's periodic checking that the required on-site management of the discharge (regular emptying of traps etc) is occurring.
+Fixed annual charges apply to Controlled Trade Waste Consents.
+This covers the cost associated with Council's periodic checking that the required on-site management of the waste is occurring (such as the regular emptying of traps).

 A Conditional Trade Waste Consent applies to waste that is likely to have a significant negative effect on the public wastewater system, even if this waste is well managed on the site where it is generated.